LawanGoud/Python-/README.md

 ## Join Words

 Write a program that reads two words and prints the resultant word by joining the two words.

+## Full Name

+A job applicant is filling out an application form.
+He entered his first name and last name.
+Your task is to print his full name by joining his first name and last name with a space.